TimHoepfner/composer-symlinker/README.md

 }
 ```

-The same confiruation with `.env` will look like this, also with the neat [nested variables](https://github.com/vlucas/phpdotenv#nesting-variables) feature
+The same confiruation with `.env` will look like this, also with the [nested variables](https://github.com/vlucas/phpdotenv#nesting-variables) feature offered by phpdotenv

 ```
 LOCAL_DIR=/my/absolute/local